anngvu/accent/README.md

 - `lein run -m accent.app`
 - Go to http://localhost:3000

-#### AI Providers

-The app integrates two providers, Anthropic and OpenAI.
-In the same conversation, it is possible to switch between models from the same provider, though not between different providers, e.g. switching from ChatGPT-3.5 to ChatGPT-4o is fine, but not from ChatGTP-3.5 to Claude Sonnet-3.5.
-However, just because the switching feature exists does not mean it is expected for the user to try manually try switching too much between models for different tasks.
-For both providers, the default is to use a model on the smarter end.
-Trying to reduce costs by switching to a cheaper model for some tasks is likely premature optimization at this early stage.

-- OpenAI
-  - To use, must have `OPENAI_API_KEY` in env/config.
-  - The default is the ChatGPT-4o model.
-- Anthropic
-  - To use, must have `ANTHROPIC_API_KEY` in env/config.
-  - The default is Claude Sonnet 3.5.

-#### Structured modes

-Here is how Responsibilities map to structured modes:
+#### Demos / tutorials for various scenarios (WIP)

+Links and materials will be provided when these demos are available:

 - **Assisted curation workflow** - You are preparing some kind of data asset for Synapse (e.g. a dataset).
-- **Data model exploration and development** schematic JSON-LD models** - You want to develop your DCC-specific model with the benefit of analytical capabilities and accessible context with other DCC models (to reuse concepts, maintain alignment, improve quality, etc.)
+- **Data model exploration and development** - You want to develop your DCC-specific model with the benefit of analytical capabilities and accessible context with other DCC models (to reuse concepts, maintain alignment, improve quality, etc.)

-Planned functionality have been scoped/mapped as below for specific versions.
+### Dynamic Roadmap

 **This roadmap adapts to the feedback and interest received.**
+Functionality have been scoped/mapped as below for specific versions.
 Feel free to propose a new feature or fast-tracking an existing one.

 - **v0.01** - Undifferentiated infrastructure